Adopting lifestyle upgrades is a process of taking less-good habits and turning them into healthier ones.

 A food processor has multiple abilities (including dough making), but its simplest and best function is to chop vegetables easily and quickly.

 “…the food processor is the closest thing we have to an actual time machine”

 If you’ve ever prepared a coleslaw salad with nothing but a knife and a chopping board, you know it can take hours.
 A food processor really does save you loads of time – tasks go from taking hours to taking minutes.

 The Food Processor is the closest thing we have to an actual time machine.
 With one of these on your kitchen counter, there really is no excuse for eating a processed frozen meal.
 You can create a tasty salad or veggie topping in mere moments.

 Easy Recipe for Quick Veggie Southwest “Rawcamole”

-Usually we revert to takeout food or packaged food when we are time-constrained – or just physically too tired to make a fresh meal – but with a food processor it’s simple to eat healthy and get fit.
-All you do is take the vegetables you have in your refrigerator, give them a quick wash, and toss them in the processor.
+Usually, we revert to takeout food or packaged food when we are time-constrained – or just physically too tired to make a fresh meal – but with a food processor, it’s simple to eat healthily and get fit.
+You take the vegetables from your refrigerator, give them a quick wash, and toss them in the processor.

 As an example of how to use your food processor to make a meal that is both super fast and super healthy, let’s use this recipe to make a California-inspired version of guacamole:

 - Fresh Parsley or Cilantro

 - Cayenne Pepper